great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/database/connect_sql_source_data.md

 ## PostgreSQL

-Connect GX to a PostgreSQL database to access Source Data.
+Connect GX to a PostgreSQL database to access source data.

 ### Prerequisites

 <Prerequisites requirePython = {false} requireInstallation = {false} requireDataContext = {false} requireSourceData = {null} requireDatasource = {false} requireExpectationSuite = {false}>

 - [An installation of GX set up to work with PostgreSQL](/docs/guides/setup/optional_dependencies/sql_databases/how_to_setup_gx_to_work_with_sql_databases)
-- Source Data stored in a PostgreSQL database
+- Source data stored in a PostgreSQL database

 </Prerequisites>